iunera/nlweb-js-client/README.md

    const chat = findChatInterface('', 'nlwebsearch', 'generate', 'http://your-api-endpoint/ask');
    ```

-## Example
+## Legacy Usage (Direct Embedding)

-See `index.html` for a complete example of embedding the chat interface script and configuring the API endpoint.
+For legacy usage or development purposes, you can still embed the chat interface script directly in your HTML file.
+See `example.html` for a complete example.

 ## Advanced Configuration